yugenomnia/omnia/index.md

   section_description: Omnia blends the energy of a European bistro with the stories
     of Australia’s best growers and producers.
 A contemporary take on culinary classics served with the warmth of old-world hospitality.
-Take a seat in our light filled Conservatory or cosy Barrel Room, lean into the vibrant ambience of the bar.
+Take a seat in our light filled Conservatory or cosy Barrel Room and lean into the vibrant ambience of the bar.
     A setting paired with a taste to answer the call of any occasion.
 Come alone, meet with friends, toast with us.
 You’re welcome anytime.
-Omnia Bistro makes its home at the base of Grand Capitol on the corner of Chapel Street and Toorak Road.
+Omnia Bistro makes its home at the base on Chapel Street.
   button_text: browse our menu
   button_url: "#"
   section_second_title: Welcome to our bistro